September 5th, 2020 by Eco Choice

 Measuring the thermal performance of a window

-Air leakage: Air flow in and out of through a closed window.
+Airflow in and out through a closed window.

 Looking for the best windows for this winter?
 Book an in-home consultation with an Eco Choice Windows and Doors representative and discuss your requirements.